STORM-IRIT/algebraic-shape-operator/examples/README.md

 make
 ```

-To display the differential properties, run in the `build` directory
+To compute and display the differential properties, run in the `build` directory
 ```bash
 ./displayASO -i ../../../data/bunny.ply
 ```
 Press the up arrow to display different properties.

 :warning: this example uses a k-nearest neighors search instead of a radius-based range search.
 The weighting kernel width depends on the density.
-Numerical results are different.
+Numerical results are different than those from the other examples.